Should I get Disability Insurance as a Resident

 Example on Why Disability Insurance is Important

 Let’s say you are just finishing up training and about to start in your attending role making $300,000.
 The average physician’s career around 30 years.
 Assuming no change in salary (which is impossible, but it makes the example easier) that ends up being $9,000,000 in career earnings.
-This would definitely alter the financial plan if you were no longer able to earn this.
+If you could no longer earn an income, the financial plan would be in disarray.

 Own Occupation Disability Insurance Definition